The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Methodology

 The additional $\lambda$-dependence should have the simplest form that describes any residual monotonic trend of the correction in each spectrum.
-After some tests, we chose the following functional form for the total correction for each spectrum, in which the third term is a simple power-law in wavelength:
+After some tests, we chose the following functional form for the total correction for each spectrum, in which the third term is a simple power law in wavelength:

-where $\xi(\lambda)$ is a function that is determined from (and then applied to) all the spectra collectively, and the three parameters, $p_1$, $p_2$, and $p_3$, are determined for each spectrum individually by fitting the flux ratio $R^\mathrm{s/p}_i = F^\mathrm{spec}_i/F^\mathrm{phot}_i$.
-The parameters $p_1$ and $p_2$ determines, respectively, the overall scaling and the amplitude of $\xi(\lambda)$.
+where $\xi(\lambda)$ is a function of $\lambda$ that is determined from (and then applied to) all of the spectra collectively, and the three parameters, $p_1$, $p_2$, and $p_3$, are determined for each spectrum individually by fitting the flux ratio $R^\mathrm{s/p}_i = F^\mathrm{spec}_i/F^\mathrm{phot}_i$.
+The parameters $p_1$ and $p_2$ determine, respectively, the overall scaling and the amplitude of $\xi(\lambda)$.
 We found that the inclusion of the third term, which is arguably rather arbitrary, significantly improved the representation of $R^\mathrm{s/p}(\lambda)$.

 We first need to derive the shape of the common $\lambda$-dependence, $\xi(\lambda)$.
 We define $Y_i$ by dividing each $R^\mathrm{s/p}_i$ to remove the overall scaling and tilt as follows: